-Installing a Nest thermostat is one of the easiest ways to improve the everyday schedule of your HVAC system.
+Installing a Nest thermostat is one of the easiest ways to optimize the day-to-day schedule of your HVAC system.
 This smart thermostat can learn your preferences and automatically make improvements.
-But as you might expect, it won’t work properly or at all if you see an error code appear.
-The exact error code offers useful information about the source of the problem, something a trained technician can use to present solutions that much quicker.
+But as you may expect, it won’t work properly or at all if you see an error code appear.
+The specific error code provides useful information about the root of the problem, something a knowledgeable technician can use to present solutions that much quicker.

-Let's consider seven of the most frequent error codes you might discover on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you could fix it and the approximate cost to do so.
-Remember that while the price will ultimately depend on the precise Nest model, you can anticipate paying about $75-$200 for repairs.
-This should also cover travel and labor costs on top of any specific components needed to finish repairs.
+Let’s consider seven of the most likely error codes you may discover on your Nest thermostat.
+We’ll review the basics of each error code on top of how you can fix it and the estimated cost to do so.
+Remember that while the price will ultimately depend on the specific Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include travel and labor costs on top of any specific components necessary to complete repairs.

 e298 - Critical

-This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is disconnected from the system.
+This critical error code is limited to new models of the Nest thermostat and appears when the power is shut off.
 As this is a critical power error, the thermostat will change to the backup battery system.
-The error message will remain on display until the problem is fixed.
+The error message will remain on display until the problem is resolved.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring could have disconnected or become damaged, or a disconnection may have happened further along in your home's electrical system.
-This could be the circuit breaker, fuse box or system switch.
-A trained technician can check electrical connections and wiring until they find the root of the problem.
+Losing power to your Nest thermostat can be for several reasons.
+The wiring may have disconnected or become damaged, or a disconnection might have occurred further along in your electrical system.
+This may be the circuit breaker, fuse box or system switch.
+A certified technician should examine electrical connections and wiring until they locate the source of the problem.

 e294 - Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring should be reconfigured.
+Critical error code e294 appears when your Nest thermostat’s wiring should be reconfigured.
 More specifically, the technician should reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to make sure it’s not simply a software issue.
-If that doesn’t work, they’ll check the wiring diagram of the thermostat and begin inspecting connectors.
+They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin checking connectors.

-They’ll shut off the power and slowly check each wire, making sure they are fully inserted into the connector with the correct amount of uncovered copper.
+They’ll detach the power and slowly check each wire, making sure they are fully inserted into the connector with the correct amount of exposed copper.
 Once they find the damaged connector, it can be exchanged for a new one.

 e195 - Critical

-This critical error code can show up when the weather outside is severely hot.
-The HVAC system can break down and stop giving power to your Nest thermostat.
-When this problem persists, the backup battery in your thermostat depletes and the thermostat will subsequently shut down.
-Presuming the breakers are on, you can check a few other places before calling a professional technician.
+This critical error code can surface when the weather outside is especially hot.
+The HVAC system can break down and stop sending power to your Nest thermostat.
+When this problem persists, the backup battery in your thermostat drains and the thermostat will eventually power down.
+Presuming the breakers are on, you can inspect a few other places before calling a professional technician.

-Because this error can deplete your thermostat’s battery, the first step could be supplying enough power to figure out if this specific error code is what you’re facing.
-You can disconnect the thermostat from its base and deliver power by using a USB cable.
-Assuming it presents error code 195, you should continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you can't find anything wrong with these components, it's maybe best to get in touch with a pro.
+Because this error can consume your thermostat’s battery, the first step might be restoring enough power to determine if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and deliver power with a USB cable.
+If it reveals error code 195, you can continue to visually examine components such as the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t uncover anything wrong with these components, it will likely be best to call a pro.

 e103 - Critical

-Another critical error code, e103 signifies an electrical malfunction with your Nest thermostat.
+Another critical error code, e103 indicates an electrical malfunction with your Nest thermostat.
 More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than what is safe and normal.
-This will sometimes stem from the breaker box, an error from the control board or thanks to a defective connection in the thermostat.
-Your technician will carefully investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+This may stem from the breaker box, an error from the control board or because of a bad connection in the thermostat.
+Your technician can carefully examine and test the Nest’s electrical system to determine where the power is surging or why the thermostat is convinced there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still keep you from using the Nest thermostat how you prefer to.
-Error code n260 concerns the lack of a C wire or Nest Power Connector, as the absence of one can block your Nest from obtaining adequate power.
-You can check the Nest’s C connector for the presence of a C wire and adjust the wiring itself if there is.
-If not, you need a Nest Power Connector.
+While this error code isn’t critical, it could still keep you from using the Nest thermostat like normal.
+Error code n260 pertains to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from obtaining sufficient power.
+You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

-With installation of a Nest Power Connector, you will sometimes notice error code E297 show up.
-This can be remedied by updating your thermostat in Settings -> Software -> Update.
+Due to installation of a Nest Power Connector, you may notice error code E297 be displayed.
+This can be resolved by updating your thermostat in Settings -> Software -> Update.
 If the Power Connector was already installed, you’ll instead need to update the wiring info in the app from Settings -> Thermostat -> Wiring -> Update wiring.

 e104 - Critical

-Similar to error code e103, e104 is a critical error stemming from an overcurrent.
-If excess power is sent using the Nest’s wiring, it could damage internal components and may even be a fire hazard.
-If you see this error code show up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to shut the power off straightaway.
-You can then get in touch with a professional technician with the proper experience diagnosing and solving electrical malfunctions.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is sent using the Nest’s wiring, it may damage internal components and could even be a fire hazard.
+If you notice this error code appear on your Nest thermostat and want to guard against electrical damage, it’s recommended to turn the power off straightaway.
+You can then contact a professional technician with the proper experience identifying and fixing electrical issues.

 e73 - Critical